amepas/lab_wiki/Lab-Wiki.md

 ## Communication

-# Lab Process for projects
+# Lab Process for Projects

 1. Start a GitHub repository:
 - Add the supervisor and collaborators on the project